Grand Masti: Plot

-Three friends – Meet (Vivek Oberoi), Prem (Aftab Shivdasani) and Amar (Ritesh Deshmukh) – are all unhappily married and have unsatisfactory sex lives.
-Meet thinks that his wife Unatti (Karishma Tanna) is having an affair with her boss; Prem thinks that his wife Tulsi (Manjari Fadnis) doesn't spend quality time with him and Amar feels that his wife Mamta (Sonalee Kulkarni) is more concerned about their son, Pappu.
+Three friends – Meet (Vivek Oberoi), Prem (Aftab Shivdasani), and Amar (Ritesh Deshmukh) – are unhappily married and have unsatisfactory sex lives.
+Meet thinks that his wife Unatti (Karishma Tanna) is having an affair with her boss; Prem feels that his wife Tulsi (Manjari Fadnis) doesn't spend quality time with him, and Amar believes that his wife Mamta (Sonalee) is more concerned about their son, Pappu.